mingyuanzhou/PBDN/README.md

                 Year = {2014}
         }

-Python (Tensorflow) code is for MAP inference via SGD
+Python (TensorFlow) code is for MAP inference via SGD

 Matlab code is for Bayesian inference via Gibbs sampling